What is the Blues Train all about?

 Yes.
 Refreshments are for sale in our concession car located toward the center of the train and in the gondolas.
-There is a cash bar featuring beer, wine, snacks and a wide selection of non-alcoholic beverages are available for purchase.
+There is a cash bar featuring local craft beer, hard cider, wine, snacks and a wide selection of non-alcoholic beverages are available for purchase.
 Credit cards accepted too!

 What if you arrive intoxicated?

 If you arrive at the Depot visibly intoxicated, you will not be allowed to board the train and your ticket will not be refunded.
 Outside alcohol will not be permitted.
 Carry-on bags are subject to check.

 Will there be Blues Train merchandise for sale?

 Yes.
 There will be koozies, stickers, posters, t-shirts and hats for sale located in the concessions coach in the middle of the train.
 To browse the online store, click here.